chrisglein/chrisglein.github.io/_drafts/2025-03-15-Music-Education.md

 series: Music Education
 ---

+### Scenario - A Tribe Called Quest (1991)
+- Can I Kick It Lou Reed
+- Q-Tip and Phife
+- Posse cut (compare to Make 'Em Say Uhh!) by tonight Lil' Kim, Flavor in Your Ear
+- Bonita Applebum rap love song

 ### Nuthin' But a 'G' Thang - Dr. Dre (1992)
 - *The Chronic*
 - Snoop Doggy Dogg